kelseywilliams/api.kelseywilliams.co/README.md

 #### **register**

-Description: A call to this endpoint should always come after a call to send-code
+Description: A call to this endpoint should always come after a call to send-code.
+The user will be logged in after registering.

 request body:
 ```